 The Orthodox Study Bible is undoubtedly the best option for English-speaking Orthodox Christians.
 It uses the oldest surviving manuscripts to translate the Pentateuch and other books of the Old Testament.
 Moreover, it uses the Byzantine Type-Text for the New Testament.
 It contains wonderful articles, maps, study notes, and comparisons to the Masoretic text.
 It truly is a treasure trove!

 But should you not have access to the OSB, another version that contains the Roman Catholic canon will suffice.
-We recommend sticking with the NKJV, KJV, or RSV.
+We recommend sticking with the NKJV or KJV.
 Straying too far from these translations can lead to grievous mistranslations and misunderstands about important theological matters.
 But that is a post for another day!

 Keep Reading: How To Read Apocalyptic Literature Properly